SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/qualys-vmdr.md

 <img src={useBaseUrl('img/integrations/saas-cloud/qualys-icon.png')} alt="qualys-icon.png" width="150" />

 Qualys VMDR app is a new Sumo Logic app based on the [Qualys VMDR Cloud-to-Cloud source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/qualys-vmdr-source/), which tracks errors, reports its health, and start-up progress.
-The Sumo Logic App for Qualys VMDR provides a cloud security, compliance, and vulnerability management solutions across your IT infrastructure.
+It provides a cloud security, compliance, and vulnerability management solutions across your IT infrastructure.

 ## Log Types